raymax996/raymax996.GitHub.io/content/authors/admin/_index.md

 ---

 I am a current Ph.D. candidate at UGent LIWET Lab, actively involved in EU and China projects centered on wastewater treatment, reuse strategies, and environmental sustainability analysis.
 Love sports and enjoy challenges 🏸🏊🏂.
-Looking for postdoc position regarding Wastewater treatment and reuse/ Life cycle assessment/ Nature-based solutions/ Eco-efficiency of rural activities
+Looking for a postdoc position in Wastewater treatment and reuse/ Life cycle assessment/ Nature-based solutions/ Eco-efficiency of rural activities